WilliamQLiu/williamqliu.github.io/_posts/2017-10-14-designing-data-intensive-applications.md

 The records are inserted or updated based on the user's input; because these applications are interactive, the access pattern became known as __online transaction processing__ (__OLTP__).

+For OLTP, we have two main schools of thought for storage:

+* __Log-structured__, which only permits appending to files and deleting obsolete files, but never updates a file that has been written (e.g. Cassandra).
+These enable higher write throughput due.
+* __Update-in-place__, which treats the disk as a set of fixed-size pages that can be overwritten (e.g. B-Trees, often used in relational databases)

 ## OLAP - Analytics based

 You can also use databases for data analytics, which has a much different access pattern than transactions.